 5. Publish consistently

-If you’re expecting quick results from your social boost, you have to adjust your expectations.
+If you’re expecting quick results from your social media boost, you have to adjust your expectations.
 And your mindset, for that matter.

-Boosting a social media presence that drives return on your investment doesn’t happen overnight.
+Boosting social media presence that drives return on your investment doesn’t happen overnight.
 You need to have the patience and commitment required to play the long game.
 In other words, if you want to reap the big rewards that come with having a strong social media presence, you have to post consistently over the long term.

 The greatest obstacle you’ll face in your efforts to post consistently is the feeling that what you’re doing is not making any difference.
 In case you feel discouraged in your efforts, heed best-selling author James Clear’s words in ‘Atomic Habits’: